Pathologies that can be potentially treated with hadrontherapy

 Want to submit your case?
 Click HERE

-Metastases usually develop in the later stages of the disease and are responsible for 90% of cancer deaths.
-This is why metastases are generally not curable, although in most cases they can be kept under control.
+Metastases usually develop in the most advanced stages of the disease and are responsible for 90% of cancer deaths.
+Generally, in the metastatic phase of the disease (phase IV), the cures have a pallatve role.

-The treatment of metastases also aims to reduce the symptoms of the disease, in order to improve the patient's quality of life, and avoid the chance that the metastatic tumour may spread to other sites of the body.
+The treatment of metastases also aims to reduce the symptoms of the disease, in order to improve the patient's quality of life, and to prevent further spreading of the metastatic tumour.

 - Lymph nodes